-- (a) Two (2) Blast Furnaces, designated as Blast Furnace No. 3 and Blast Furnace No. 4, comprised of the following facilities, process equipment, and operational practices: - (1) No. 3 Blast Furnace, with a maximum capacity of 4,555,200 tons raw material per year, including an integral gas cleaning system consisting of a dust catcher, separator, two scrubbers (primary and secondary) and one cooling tower, with excess gas exhausting through a flare at stack (S1E); installed in 1953. - (2) No. 3 Blast Furnace Stoves, designated as stoves 31, 32, and 33, exhausting to the combustion stack (S1A) with a heat input rate of 441 MMBtu/hr and installed in 1953 - (3) No. 3 Blast Furnace Casthouse with Passive Emission Control (PEC) to suppress fumes in the casthouse, consisting of slag and iron runner covers along with natural gas flame suppression exhausting to the No. 3 Blast Furnace Casthouse Roof Monitor (V1A); - (4) No. 4 Blast Furnace, with a maximum capacity of 5,490,836 tons raw material per year, including an integral gas cleaning system consisting of a dust catcher, separator, two scrubbers (primary and secondary) and one cooling tower with excess gas exhausting through a flare at stack (S1D); installed in 1967 - (5) No. 4 Blast Furnace Stoves, designated as stoves 41, 42, and 43, exhausting to the combustion stack (S1C) with a heat input rate of 486 MMBtu/hr and installed in 1967 - (6) No. 4 Blast Furnace Casthouse with Passive Emission Control (PEC) to suppress fumes in the casthouse, consisting of slag and iron runner covers along with natural gas flame suppression exhausting to the No. 4 Blast Furnace Casthouse Roof Monitor (V1B) - (7) No. 4 Blast Furnace Casthouse Baghouse used to control emissions from the casthouse with an airflow rate of 147,000 acfm exhausting at stack (S1B) when operating one (1) fan.
-No. 4 Blast Furnace Casthouse Baghouse has an air flow rate of 240,000 acfm when operating two (2) fans. - (8) Miscellaneous equipment for handling of raw materials, including but not limited to, coke, iron ore pellets, limestone, and slag. - (9) One (1) 50.4 million British thermal units per hour (MMBtu/hr) natural gas-fired railcar thaw shed heater, identified as TSH1, approved in 2014 for construction. - (10) Two (2) natural gas direct-fired Iron Ladle Burners, each with a maximum heat input capacity of 18 million British thermal units per hour (MMBtu/hr), used for maintenance of the existing Pugh Ladles by heating/melting the accumulated solidified iron in the ladles.
+- (a) Two (2) Blast Furnaces, designated as Blast Furnace No. 3 and Blast Furnace No. 4, comprised of the following facilities, process equipment, and operational practices: - (1) No. 3 Blast Furnace, with a maximum capacity of 4,555,200 tons raw material per year, including an integral gas cleaning system consisting of a dust catcher, separator, two scrubbers (primary and secondary) and one cooling tower, with excess gas exhausting through a flare at stack (S1E); installed in 1953. - (2) No. 3 Blast Furnace Stoves, designated as stoves 31, 32, and 33, exhausting to the combustion stack (S1A) with a heat input rate of 441 MMBtu/hr and installed in 1953 - (3) No. 3 Blast Furnace Casthouse with Passive Emission Control (PEC) to suppress fumes in the casthouse, consisting of slag and iron runner covers along with natural gas flame suppression exhausting to the No. 3 Blast Furnace Casthouse Roof Monitor (V1A); - (4) No. 4 Blast Furnace, with a maximum capacity of 5,490,836 tons raw material per year, including an integral gas cleaning system consisting of a dust catcher, separator, two scrubbers (primary and secondary) and one cooling tower with excess gas exhausting through a flare at stack-(S1D); installed in 1967 - (5) No. 4 Blast Furnace Stoves, designated as stoves 41, 42, and 43, exhausting to the combustion stack (S1C) with a heat input rate of 486 MMBtu/hr and installed in 1967 - (6) No. 4 Blast Furnace Casthouse with Passive Emission Control (PEC) to suppress fumes in the casthouse, consisting of slag and iron runner covers along with natural gas flame suppression exhausting to the No. 4 Blast Furnace Casthouse Roof Monitor (V1B) - (7) No. 4 Blast Furnace Casthouse Baghouse used to control emissions from the casthouse with an airflow rate of 147,000 acfm exhausting at stack (S1B) when operating one (1) fan.
+No. 4 Blast Furnace Casthouse Baghouse has an air flow rate of 240,000 acfm when operating two (2) fans. - (8) Miscellaneous equipment for handling of raw materials, including but not limited to, coke, iron ore pellets, limestone, slag and sinter. - (9) Two (2) natural gas direct-fired Iron Ladle Burners, each with a maximum heat input capacity of 18 million British thermal units per hour (MMBtu/hr), used for maintenance of the existing Pugh Ladles by heating/melting the accumulated solidified iron in the ladles.